-In the opening paragraph, I suggested that these be made as nibbly things to pass around at a party.
+But they would also be fabulous served as finger food to pass around at a party!
 Truthfully, I’ve never done it and that thought only dawned on me after I snapped what I thought was the last photo and started popping them into my mouth, one by one.

 I froze, with my

 4th 5th 6th potato halfway to my mouth, thinking “I should take a photo showing these like something to serve as nibbles”.

 That 6th potato never made it into the shot below. 😂 – Nagi x